Autring-Blog/autring-blog-frontend/README.md

 </div>

-This markdown provides information on how to clone, deploy, and run the project, as well as run tests.
+This markdown provides information on how to clone and run the project.
+It also provides information on the coding guidelines and the team members.

 ## 🔑 Deployment